0x50B/0x50B.github.io/_posts/2023-04-24-context-helper.md

 }
 ```

-The ContextHelper class serves as a singleton class that stores information for the current execution scope (using the pattern) in the form of a contract class or a plain record.
+The ContextHelper class serves as a singleton class that stores information for the current execution scope ("using" block) in the form of a contract class or a plain record.
 This helps transport information down the call stack.

 For example, when a user submits a timesheet, standard code overrides the cost price.
 To allow zero cost price hours, you need to extend the TSTimesheetTrans.setCostPrice method.